 Blink.
 I’m swinging my sons in circles above my head.

 Blink.
-I’m looking at a photograph on Facebook of members of my high school class who attended a 45th reunion last weekend (just hours ago I was at the 40th it seems).
+I’m looking at a photograph on Facebook of members of my high school class who will attend their own reunion next year if the pandemic abates.

 O what shall I do with this absurdity –